emilushi/PDF2Image/README.md

 >
 > [convert] is a unix/linux command pre-installed in some distro.
 >
-# To choose one the cases above you must be modify config.php
+# To choose using one the cases above to convert PDF to image you must modify config.php
 >
-> First setting the path of pdf and image folder following the instructions in file
+> First set the path of pdf and image folder following the instructions in the file
 >
-> And setting the USELIB to do the convertions
+> And set USELIB to do the convertions
 >
+# Requirements
+>
+> Do use the PHP code in this project you will need PHP 5.3 or higher installed on your server
+> If you choose to use gviewer you will need Administrator Permissions to install it on your server
+> To install ImageMagick there are no permissions required
+>
+# Other Information
+>
+> In the index.php file is included a upload form that after uploading the pdf doc it will redirect you
+> to the output page but before testing it you will need to edit the base url on the upload_file.php on line 23